 Covered California for Small Business Exchange Rates Sample Clauses

 Covered California for Small Business Exchange Rates.
-Covered California for Small Business rates will be established through an annual negotiation process between the Contractor and the Exchange and are set for the applicable year.
+Covered California for Small Business rates for 2017-2019 will be established through an annual negotiation process between the Contractor and the Exchange and are set for the applicable year.
 Contractor shall also submit rate information in such form and at such date as shall be established by the Exchange to provide the Exchange with sufficient time for necessary analysis and actuarial certification.
 The Exchange will permit an update of rates to be offered on the Covered California for Small Business Exchange no more frequently than on an annual basis.
 Contractor shall provide, upon the Exchange’s request, in connection with any contract negotiation or recertification process as reasonably requested by the Exchange, detailed documentation on the Exchange-specific rate development methodology.

 AutoNDA by SimpleDocs